oleroma/Grip/readme.md

 > **Tip:** You can easily swap the case for your own custom shape by placing your mesh into the corresponding "basemesh" collection—just drop it into the collection, and it will automatically be sliced and cut.

-### **PROCEDURAL SHELL OPTIONS**

-All shapes will come with an optional "hollow" version (generated using Signed Distance Fields, or SDFs) that can be either a shell-like structure or a lattice-like structure with holes.

-* **Hollow Version:** A 3-part assembly consisting of a top case, a bottom case, and a middle plate that holds the PCB.
-* **Solid Version:** Includes optional grip texturing featuring **periodic surface patterns** such as: Gyroid, Cubic, Primitive, Diamond, Voronoi, and Fischer-Koch S/CY.

-### **NO-SCREWS OPTION**

-The solid version is designed to be held together with screws.
-The hollow version does not require screws for assembly, though you can still add them if preferred.

 ### **RELEASE PLAN**

 All versions will be released as separate `.3mf` files for OrcaSlicer, along with `.stl` files.
 Releases will roll out as soon as testing is complete, starting with the solid versions and progressing to the more complex models.

-### **PRINTING**

-The project is optimized for FDM 3D printers, but it is also suitable for SLS and SLA printing—especially the hollow version.

 ---